raspberrypilearning/dodgeball/en/step_6.md

 --- hint ---

-Repeat the code above changing the `x`{:class="blockmotion"}, `y`{:class="blockmotion"} and `repeat`{:class="blockcontrol"} numbers so the balls follow the platforms.
+Repeat the code blocks you used to move the ball sprite clone across the first platform.
+You need to change the `x`{:class="blockmotion"}, `y`{:class="blockmotion"}, and `repeat`{:class="blockcontrol"} numbers so that the clones follow the platforms correctly.

 --- /hint ---

 --- hint ---

-These blocks of code will move the ball in the right directions but will need to be order correctly.
+These are the blocks you need.
+Make sure you add them in the correct order.

 ![ball sprite](images/ball_sprite.png)